Immune Cell Activity Linked to Worsening COPD

 American Journal of Respiratory Critical Care Medicine, December 15, 2009, volume 180, issue 12, page 1179

-* News Release by University of Michigan Health System: Disabled World makes no warranties or representations in connection therewith.
+(i)This information is from an external source (University of Michigan Health System).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.